-Some landowners feel the need to carry liability insurance to protect themselves in case an accident occurs on their property.
-Landowners should not only ensure that they have adequate liability coverage but also have lessees sign a proper written lease agreement with the liability waiver and monitor the actions of the lessees while they are present on the property.
+Many landowners have liability insurance to protect themselves in case an accident occurs on their property.
+Review your existing policies to see if coverage is provided for hunting leases.
+If not, talk with your insurance representative about a hunting endorsement.
+Landowners should have adequate liability coverage but also a proper written lease agreement and monitor lessees’ actions on the property.
 Remember, the landowner is required to take all reasonable precautions to ensure the safety of the lessees.

-A landowner can require lessees to obtain liability insurance to cover themselves for acts taken while on your property.
-This policy should also contain an additional insured landowner option that lists you (the landowner) with coverage should the lessee (hunting club) be named in a lawsuit filed against them.
-This coverage will protect both the landowner and hunting group should either be found guilty of negligence.
+A landowner can also require lessees to obtain liability insurance to cover themselves for actions taken while on your property.
+This policy should also contain an additional insured landowner option that lists the lessor (the landowner) with coverage should the lessee be named in a lawsuit filed against them.
+This coverage will protect both the landowner and lessees should either be found guilty of negligence.
 It should be stated in the written lease agreement that the hunters pay for this insurance.
 Be sure to contact your insurance agent or attorney if you have questions regarding liability issues.

-Like many other states, Missouri has a "recreational user" statute that relieves the landowner of any duty of care when the property is used for recreational purposes and no fee or other benefit is received by the landowner.
+Note: Like many other states, Missouri has a “recreational user” statute that relieves the landowner of any duty of care when the property is used for recreational purposes and no fee or other benefit is received by the landowner.
 The purpose of this law is to encourage landowners to open their property for public recreation.
 This law does not apply to lease hunting.
 When landowners accept a fee (or any other benefit) for hunting on their property, they take on legal responsibility for the safety of the hunters.
-The paying hunter becomes an "invitee" and Missouri law states that landowners have a "duty of ordinary and reasonable care" to their invitees.
-A landowner's duty toward an invitee is to make a reasonable inspection of the premises for hidden dangers, as well as to warn an invitee of such dangers.
+The paying hunter becomes an “invitee” and Missouri law states that landowners have a “duty of ordinary and reasonable care” to their invitees.
+A landowner’s duty toward an invitee is to make a reasonable inspection of the premises and warn them of hidden dangers.

-The best way to ensure that the rights and privileges of both the lessor (landowner) and lessee (hunter) are recorded and understood is to have a signed, written document that states all terms, payments, expiration dates and mutual agreements.
-Good business practices suggest all types of recreational or hunting leases should have written agreements signed by both parties.
-The written agreement delineates the rules of the lease and helps protect the interests of both the landowner and the hunters.
-A well-written lease agreement helps avoid misunderstandings.
-Every written lease hunting agreement should include at least the following points:
+The best way to ensure that the rights and privileges of both the lessor (landowner) and lessee (hunter) are documented is to have a signed agreement.
+Hunting leases should signed by both parties.
+The written agreement delineates the terms of the lease and helps protect the interests of both the landowner and the hunters.
+A lease agreement should include at least the following information:

 Any special concerns of the landowner or hunters should be addressed in the lease.
-These may include references to abiding by all state and federal hunting regulations, hunter personal liability insurance, shooting or trespassing across boundaries of the lease, location of hunting blinds, collection of harvest data, game harvest quotas, use of alcoholic beverages, littering, subleasing recreational rights, guest privileges, camping location, responsibility to pay for damages, and ownership of any structures left on the property at end of the lease.
-It is suggested that a written lease agreement be reviewed by legal counsel.
+These may include references to abiding all state and federal hunting regulations, hunter personal liability insurance, shooting or trespassing across boundaries of the lease, location of hunting blinds/stands, collection of harvest data, game harvest quotas, use of alcoholic beverages, littering, subleasing recreational rights, guest privileges, camping location, responsibility to pay for damages, and ownership of any structures left on the property at end of the lease.
+It is suggested that a written lease agreement be reviewed by a lawyer.

 Monitor wildlife populations

 It is important to evaluate the wildlife potential of your property as decisions are made regarding the hunting lease.
-An inventory of the wildlife population and wildlife habitat on a property will help guide subsequent decisions about how to manage the lease and what, if any, habitat management may be necessary.
+An inventory of the wildlife population and wildlife habitat on a property will help guide subsequent decisions about how to manage the lease and what habitat management may be necessary.

 Maintaining accurate records of game harvested is an important aspect of hunting lease management.
-Accurate records are necessary to detect changes, measure progress, evaluate management success, determine costs of production and predict future needs.
+Accurate records are necessary to detect changes, measure progress, evaluate management success and predict future needs.
 Harvest records help to evaluate the potential value of a lease and provide a means of determining how many hunters a property can support.
-Good records also provide a tool for advertising.
+Good records also provide a tool for marketing.

 Improve the habitat on your property

-Your property must provide the right amount and quality of habitat for wildlife each year.
-Active management is required to maintain areas to provide the food and cover that wildlife need.
+Your property must provide the right amount and quality of wildlife habitat each year.
+Active management is required to maintain areas to provide wildlife food and cover.
 Be sure to solicit management advice from experienced professional wildlife biologists who work with one of the public agencies (e.g., Missouri Department of Conservation) or are private wildlife consultants.
 You may want to ensure that the wildlife biologist you work with is certified by The Wildlife Society, a professional organization.

 Manage cost and returns

-Although costs are incurred when managing your property for wildlife, many of these costs can be recouped as income is obtained from the hunting lease.
 There are also wildlife management practices that qualify for cost-share assistance through conservation programs offered through the USDA Natural Resources Conservation Service.
-Programs such as the Conservation Reserve Program (CRP) and others promote practices that can enhance the value of your property for wildlife.
-Several of these practices promote the establishment and management of field borders around crop fields, buffers, edge feathering and other activities that provide the diversity of habitats that wildlife require for food and cover.
+Programs such as the Conservation Reserve Program (CRP) and Environmental Quality Incentives Program (EQIP) promote practices that can enhance the value of your property for wildlife.
+Several of these practices promote the establishment and management of field borders around crop fields, buffers, edge feathering, habitat planting and other activities that improve wildlife habitat.
 These practices can often be integrated into the ongoing management objectives of your property, usually without sacrificing economic returns.

 Hunting trends in Missouri and across the United States are toward more use of private land.
 Hunting leases can benefit landowners, sportsmen and wildlife.
 In many cases, leasing stimulates better wildlife management on private land.
 To some extent wildlife competes with livestock, crops, timber and people for space, food, cover and water.
 If property owners see wildlife and wildlife habitat as an asset, they will be encouraged to manage for it.